-The payment of property owners' taxes and special assessments and the ability of the District or Sarpy County to foreclose the lien of a delinquent unpaid tax or assessment, as discussed under "Remedies for Delinquencies" in Appendix A, may be limited by bankruptcy, insolvency or other laws generally affecting creditors' rights or by the laws of the State of Nebraska relating to judicial foreclosure or tax certificate sales.
+The payment of property owners' taxes and the ability of the District or Sarpy County to foreclose the lien of a delinquent unpaid tax, as discussed under "Remedies for Delinquencies" in Appendix A, may be limited by bankruptcy, insolvency or other laws generally affecting creditors' rights or by the laws of the State of Nebraska relating to judicial foreclosure or tax certificate sales.
 Bond Counsel's approving legal opinion will be qualified, as to the enforceability of the various legal instruments, by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.

-Although personal bankruptcy proceedings would not extinguish the outstanding ad valorem taxes or special assessments, the bankruptcy of a property owner could result in a delay in prosecuting foreclosure proceedings.
-Such delay in prosecuting foreclosure proceedings would increase the likelihood of a delay or default in payment of the principal of and interest on the Bonds and the possibility of partial or incomplete payments on delinquent installments of taxes or assessments.
-The Developer (and its affiliates), Omaha Southern Pine Properties ("OSP Properties") and EL Jamal Properties ("ELJ Properties") each own a significant percent of the property in the District (4.18%, 5.22% and 3.73%, respectively, of the District's 2019 taxable valuation).
-The risk of delay in payment of principal and interest on the Bonds due to a bankruptcy filing by a single property owner (namely, the Developer, OSP Properties or ELJ Properties) will decrease with the dispersal of the ownership of the undeveloped lots in the District to a larger number of property owners.
+Although personal bankruptcy proceedings would not extinguish the outstanding ad valorem taxes, the bankruptcy of a property owner could result in a delay in prosecuting foreclosure proceedings.
+Such delay in prosecuting foreclosure proceedings would increase the likelihood of a delay or default in payment of the principal of and interest on the Bonds and the possibility of partial or incomplete payments on delinquent installments of taxes.
+The District consists of twelve commercial lots.
+Due to the small number of lots in the District, each property owner does own or will own a substantial percentage of the overall taxable valuation.
+This concentration of ownership heightens the bankruptcy risk usually associated with debt of sanitary and improvement districts.
 See "APPENDIX B - Major Taxpayers".